 Living Pink & Rose®

-I’m a large hydrangea with strong branches and large flowers which turn from white to pink during the season.
+I’m a large Hydrangea with strong branches and big flowers that turn from white to pink during the season.
+I’ve received a Silver KVBC award.

 - 100 days in bloom